DPA Selection for 2019-2020

 - DPA Recommendations

-DPA Candidates are required to have two recommendations from Swarthmore community members who can strongly attest to your leadership, responsibility, resourcefulness, and compassion for your peers.
-This could be a friend, co-worker, supervisor, or professor.
-This CANNOT be a current Diversity Peer Advisor or the Interim Director, Diversity Peer Advisor Program.
-Recommendations are due Wednesday, March 7, 11:59pm EST.
+DPA Candidates are required to have two recommendations from Swarthmore community members who can strongly attest to your interest in exploring areas of diversity and inclusion, leadership, responsibility, resourcefulness, and compassion for your peers.
+This could be a friend, supervisor, or professor.
+This CANNOT be a current Diversity Peer Advisor or the Director, Diversity Peer Advisor Program.
+Recommendations are due Tuesday, March 26th, 2019, 11:59pm EST.

-The two recommendations needed are: (1) One recommendation from a current Swarthmore student and (2) the second recommendation from a faculty/staff member.
+The two recommendations needed are: (1) One recommendation from a current Swarthmore student and (2) the second recommendation from a faculty or staff member.
 The DPA Recommendation form can be found in the "DPA Application Materials" section of this website.

 - Participate in Interviews